tomasszabo/DevBoxAccelerator/docs/image-customizations-guidance.md

 ### Determining the customization approach to choose and developer personas

-The following decision tree can help you pick which approach to use:<br/><br/>
+The following decision tree can help you pick which approach to use:

 ![Image Customization decision tree](./images/Dev%20Box%20LZA%20Image%20Decision%20Tree.png)

 When implementing team customizations, it is recommended to define the developer or user personas who will be using the Dev Boxes.
 This enables targeted configurations tailored to each persona’s specific needs.
 For example, if your team includes distinct roles such as backend developers, frontend developers, AI engineers, data scientists, and QA engineers, each group may require different tools and environments.
 To avoid unnecessary bloat and ensure efficiency, we recommend creating separate customizations for each persona.

 ### Selecting base images
 The choice of base image may vary depending on your selected approach—whether using a custom image or team customization.
-In either case, we recommend starting with a Dev Box-compatible base image that includes hibernation support to ensure optimal performance and compatibility.<br/>
+In either case, we recommend starting with a Dev Box-compatible base image that includes hibernation support to ensure optimal performance and compatibility.

 To list available images in Dev Box, use the following command:

 ```shell